olaven/markblog/README.md

 # Markblog
 The way to blog with markdown.

-If you or your company is benefitting from Markblog, consider supporting me on Github
+If you or your company is benefitting from Markblog, consider becoming a [sponsor](github.com/sponsors/olaven/).
-<iframe src="https://github.com/sponsors/olaven/card" title="Sponsor olaven" height="225" width="600" style="border: 0;"></iframe>
+This way I can work on new features and continue to maintain it worry-free.

 - [Markblog](#markblog)
   - [About](#about)